ldobbelsteen/wallpaper-generator/README.md

 # Wallpaper generator

-Create a high-quality polygon wallpapers of any size from any image.
+Create high-quality polygon wallpapers of any size from any image.
 To run, simply:

 ```
 pip install -r requirements.txt